Do I need a passport or a visa to travel to Costa Rica?

 We strongly encourage you NOT to check the weather report for Blue Osa (or Costa Rica for that matter) on the internet.
 It is usually wrong and does not give an accurate picture of what to expect.

 Furthermore, as we have said in the other FAQ answers, Blue Osa is in its own microclimate, and there is no accurate reporting on what to expect.

 If you need some historical reference, please see our weather report page.

 When is the best time to come to Blue Osa?
 When is the green season?

-Because the Osa Peninsula is blessed with wonderful weather year round, there really isn’t a “best” time to visit.
-Though most guidebooks list the ideal time to travel to Costa Rica as December through May, we enjoy a stable climate of 75-85 degrees relatively year-round.
+Because the Osa Peninsula is blessed with fantastic weather year-round, there really isn’t a “best” time to visit.
+Most guidebooks list the ideal time to travel to Costa Rica as December through May.
+However, we enjoy a stable climate of 75-85 degrees relatively year-round.

 Of course, don’t try looking for that information via online weather reports.
 Our private oasis is so off the map, Google has yet to find us.
 FUN FACT: The 19,730 miles (about the size of West Virginia) that make up Costa Rica actually house 20 different climate zones!
 The bottom line?